bukkavenu/web-form-validator/README.md

 =============
 1)requires jquery

-2)currently only required & email validations are supported.
+2)currently only required & regex validations are supported.
 Other validations can be implemented as simply as adding new functions!!!

 Example: